luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 {{% /codefig %}}

 The version is used by build tools so it is important to change the version for each new release.
-Typically I version my application serially.
-Each new release gets a new, incremental version tag, e.g. `v1`, `v2`, `v3`, etc.
+Each release gets a new, incremental version tag, e.g.
+`v1`, `v2`, `v3`, etc.

 During development the version does not matter.
 It does in production though, for a couple of reasons.
-First, distillery builds according to the version and each release needs a distinct version.
+First, distillery assumes each release has a unique version.
 Second, it is always a good idea to know what version of the application is running in production.
 You can pass the version information into your metrics, traces or logs.

 I use `git describe` for the version suffix in production.
 More on that [later](#creating-a-release).